-John Zeldts (NIWA), Malene Felsing (Environment Waikato) and John Wilson (John Wilson Consulting Ltd) present a report answering some of the questions associated with the management of marine farming in New Zealand.
+John Zeklis (NIWA), Malerie Felsing Environment Waikkol and John Wilson (John Wilson Consulting Ltd) present a report answering some of the questions associated with the management of marine farming in New

-Sustainable management of marine farming requires certainty for industry investment. while maintaining coastal ecosystem
+Sustainable management of marine farming requires certainty for industry investment, while maintaining coastal ecosystem health and integrity.

-Great Barrier Reef, but had never before been applied to aquaculture The framework is called 'Limits of Acceptable Change', or LAC.
-LAC is not a tool for determining resource usage levels that are 'ecologically sustainable' or that
+Great Barrier Reef, but had never before been applied to aquaculture.

+The framework is called 'Limits of Acceptable Change', or LAC, LAC is not a tool for determining resource usage levels that are 'ecologically sustainable' or that maintain a certain 'carrying capacity'.
+Rather, its goal is to provide an adaptive management framework by which significant adverse